ssemyan/CreateClassicAzureVmAlerts/README.md

 $sendToEmails = 'myemail@company.com,myemail2@company.com'
 ```

 Finally, run the following command in PowerShell.
-Note: this requires the [Azure PowerShell Module](https://docs.microsoft.com/en-us/powershell/azure/overview?view=azps-1.3.0) and if using the new version, requires the _Enable-AzureRmAlias_ to be set.
+Note: this requires the [Azure PowerShell Module](https://docs.microsoft.com/en-us/powershell/azure/overview?view=azps-1.3.0) and if using the new version, the script will set the AzureRm alias via _Enable-AzureRmAlias_.
 ```
 .\CreateAlertsOnAllVmsInResourceGroups.ps1
 ```